benjaminclark964/Trivia/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Building with Docker

+Assuming Docker is installed correctly run these commands to build the docker image and host it locally.

+Run `docker build -t trivia-app-image .` to build the docker image

+Run `docker run --name trivia-app-container -d -p 8888:80 trivia-app-image` to build and host the container on port 8888